isomerpages/govtech-stp/_work-pass-holder-lane/travel-and-health-control-measures.md

 	<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Serve a 10-day <a href="/health/shn">SHN</a> at one of the following:
 	<ol style="margin-top: 0px; list-style-type: lower-roman;">
 		<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Suitable accommodation sourced by submitters (e.g. hotels or serviced apartments).</li>
 		<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Employer's house <b>(only allowed for helpers who were already working for their employers before they left Singapore.
-Not allowed for CNs.)</b> If the household has unvaccinated vulnerable individuals, the helper is strongly encouraged to isolate herself in a separate room and minimise contact with these vulnerable household members.<br><br>All helpers/CNs must be <a href="/wphl/vaccination-requirements">fully vaccinated</a>.
+Not allowed for CNs.)</b> If the household has unvaccinated vulnerable individuals, the helper is strongly encouraged to isolate herself in a separate room and minimise contact with these vulnerable household members.
 		</li>
 		</ol>
 	</li>
 	<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Take a COVID-19 PCR test ($125 including GST) on Day 10 of SHN.</li>
+	<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;"><b>[Only for helpers and CNs who were vaccinated overseas]</b> Take serology test at a <a href="https://phpc.gov.sg">Public Health Preparedness Clinic</a> to confirm their vaccination status within 14 days of completing self-isolation.
+Please call the clinic to check if they offer serology tests.</li>
 </ol>
 	</td>
 		<td style="font-size: 16px; border-top: 3px solid #D8D8D8; border-right:1px solid #D8D8D8;" colspan="2"><ol style="margin-top: 0px; list-style-type: decimal;">